nemo794/nisarqa/doc/product_specs/02_summary_csv.md

 QA,QA completed with no exceptions?,PASS,,,
 ```

-Here are the same contents, visualized in a table:
+Here are the same example RSLC QA Summary CSV contents, visualized in a table:

 | Tool | Check | Result | Threshold | Actual | Notes |